Torus

 If the axis of revolution does not touch the circle, the surface has a ring shape and is called a torus of revolution, also known as a ring torus.
 If the axis of revolution is tangent to the circle, the surface is a horn torus.
 If the axis of revolution passes twice through the circle, the surface is a spindle torus (or self-crossing torus or self-intersecting torus).
 If the axis of revolution passes through the center of the circle, the surface is a degenerate torus, a double-covered sphere.
 If the revolved curve is not a circle, the surface is called a toroid, as in a square toroid.

 Real-world objects that approximate a torus of revolution include swim rings, inner tubes and ringette rings.

-A torus is different than a solid torus, which is formed by rotating a disk, rather than a circle, around an axis.
+A torus is different from a solid torus, which is formed by rotating a disk, rather than a circle, around an axis.
 A solid torus is a torus plus the volume inside the torus.
 Real-world objects that approximate a solid torus include O-rings, non-inflatable lifebuoys, ring doughnuts, and bagels.

 In topology, a ring torus is homeomorphic to the Cartesian product of two circles: S^{1} × S^{1}, which is sometimes used as the definition.
 It is a compact 2-manifold of genus 1.
 The ring torus is one way to embed this space into Euclidean space, but another way to do this is the Cartesian product of the embedding of S^{1} in the plane with itself.
 This produces a geometric object called the Clifford torus, a surface in 4-space.

 In the field of topology, a torus is any topological space that is homeomorphic to a torus.
 The surface of a coffee cup and a doughnut are both topological tori with genus one.

 An example of a torus can be constructed by taking a rectangular strip of flexible material such as rubber, and joining the top edge to the bottom edge, and the left edge to the right edge, without any half-twists (compare Klein bottle).